Crete travel guide & 25 photos to feed your wanderlust

 25 Photos of Crete: Matala

 Very close to Matala, you’ll also find the beautiful Komos beach.
-That’s a long stripe of sand directly to the Libyan Sea.
+That’s a long strip of sand directly to the Libyan Sea.
 The waves can be really high there, but it was definitely a highlight of my beach days in Crete.

 What to eat in Crete